isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         char* x3 = static_cast<char*>(s2); // we can be explicit (on your head be it) }

-The surprising and potentially damaging implicit conversion can occur is arbitrarily hard-to spot contexts, e.g.,
+The surprising and potentially damaging implicit conversion can occur in arbitrarily hard-to spot contexts, e.g.,

     S1 ff();